Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## Assignment Schedule

+We will be using [Gradescope](gradescope.com), which allows us to provide fast and accurate feedback on your work. *All assigned work will be submitted through Gradescope, and assignment and exam grades will be returned through Gradescope.*

+As soon as grades are posted, you will be notified immediately so that you can log in and see your feedback.
+You may also submit regrade requests if you feel we have made a mistake.

+Your Gradescope login is your Dominican email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
+The same link can be used if you need to set your password for the first time.

+Although all assignments for this course live in gradescope but I repeat the main ones here:

 |                        Assignment                         | Date Assigned |   Due Date   |
 |:---------------------------------------------------------:|:-------------:|:------------:|
 | [Areas of Interest Worksheet]                             |  Wed, Aug 23  |  Wed, Aug 25  |